 Pace's Annual Fund helps provide resources for financial aid, scholarships, enhanced technology, and facility upgrades.
 The University depends on alumni financial and volunteer support to help meet the University's critical needs and to shape its future.
-Our office begins this engagement by encouraging current students to make their Class Gift in order to leave their class legacy upon graduation.
-Current students who are interested in assisting with the Class Gift campaign should contact our office at (212) 346-1232.
+Our office begins this engagement by encouraging current students to volunteer as ambassadors and make their Class Gift in order to leave their class legacy upon graduation.
+Current students who are interested in assisting with the Class Gift campaign, thank-a-thons, or bringing alumni to campus should contact our office at (212) 346-1232.
 Anyone can make a gift to Pace by visiting www.pace.edu/givetopace.